-Independent news aggregation for the Horn of Africa
+Independent analysis and reporting on the Horn of Africa

 The Horn of Africa sits at the intersection of the Red Sea, the Gulf of Aden, and the Indian Ocean, making it a critical crossroads for global trade, diplomacy, and security.
 It is home to over 300 million people across seven countries with deeply interconnected histories, economies, and conflicts.
 Events in Addis Ababa ripple into Mogadishu; drought in the Sahel affects food security across borders; political shifts in Khartoum reshape alliances from Cairo to Nairobi.
-Understanding this region requires reading across sources — which is exactly what Horn Updates does.
+Understanding this region demands serious, contextualised analysis, which is exactly what Horn Updates provides.

-The impetus for Horn Updates came from a simple frustration: too much important news from this region was slipping through the cracks of mainstream international coverage.
-Events that would dominate headlines if they happened elsewhere — mass displacement, peace agreements, elections, humanitarian emergencies — were being covered only by specialist outlets with limited reach.
-Meanwhile, English-language readers with roots in or professional interest in the Horn of Africa had no single trusted aggregator to turn to.
+The impetus for Horn Updates came from a simple frustration: too much important analysis of this region was either absent or inaccessible.
+Events that would generate serious commentary if they happened elsewhere, including mass displacement, peace agreement collapses, elections in fragile states, and shifts in great-power competition, were passing without the depth of examination they deserved.
+English-language readers with roots in or professional interest in the Horn of Africa had very few dedicated outlets for substantive, expert-led commentary.

 Our editorial focus spans seven countries in and around the Horn.
 Each has its own distinct political landscape, yet they are bound by geography, shared histories, and overlapping crises.